Chapter Conference-Universal Access to Health: The Role of HTA and HEOR

 On April 17, the Chapter is organizing a workshop to discuss: “What is New in Evidence-based Medicine?
 Current Controversies and Contingencies.”
-The event will explore the latest trends and applications of EBM.
+The event will explore the latest trends and applications of evidence-based medicine.

-Topic: What is new in EBM?
+Topic: What is New in Evidence-Based Medicine?
 Current Controversies and Contingencies

 Date: 17 April 2018